BurdetteLamar/AboutRuby/core/Hash/markdown.md

 ### Common Uses

-A Hash can be used to give names to data:
+A Hash can be used to give names to objects:

 ```ruby
 matz = {:name => 'Matz', :language => 'Ruby' }